-Educational classes led by the Cardiac Rehabilitation team teach patients and their family members about the heart, heart disease, high risk factors, and ways to reduce their risk for further heart damage.
-In addition to the classes, patients (and family, if needed) may receive private counseling by the Cardiac Rehabilitation team to assist patients in modifying smoking habits and coping with stress.
+Educational classes led by the Cardiac Rehabilitation team teach patients and their family about the heart, heart disease, high-risk factors and ways to reduce their risk for further heart damage.
+In addition to the classes, patients (and family, if needed) may receive private counseling to assist in modifying smoking habits and coping with stress.
 Counseling on diet and nutrition is also offered by a dietician for patients and family members, emphasizing topics such as healthy meal preparation, grocery shopping and dining out.

 Pulmonary Rehabilitation Program

 Participants in the program may be suffering from:

-■ Chronic bronchitis
+- Chronic bronchitis

-■ Other conditions that might impair the flow of air from the lungs.
+- Other conditions that might impair the flow of air from the lungs.

 Cost of Cardio-Pulmonary Rehabilitation

 Most insurance policies cover Cardio-Pulmonary Rehabilitation programs.
 Contact your insurance company to see if you qualify.